kb1907/Natural-Language-Processing-Specialization/README.md

 - I performed sentiment analysis of tweets using logistic regression and then naïve Bayes,
 - I used vector space models to discover relationships between words and used PCA to reduce the dimensionality of the vector space and visualize those relationships, and
-- I wrote a simple English to French translation algorithm using pre-computed word embeddings and locality-sensitive hashing to relate words via approximate k-nearest neighbor search.
+- I wrote a simple English-to-French translation algorithm using pre-computed word embeddings and locality-sensitive hashing to relate words via approximate k-nearest neighbor search.

 **Projects**
 --------------